TheDeveloper314/hiway-privacy-policy/account-deletion.md

 3. Select **Delete Account**.
 4. Confirm your request when prompted.

-Once confirmed, the deletion process starts immediately.
+Once confirmed, the deletion request is made.
+An admin will confirm the request and ensure all outstanding orders are filfilled then delete the account.

 ---